university of cincinnati

 ELCE staff was struggling to track interactions and the level of engagement with organizations who were offering co-op positions and internships to UC students.
 UC uses a home-grown database system to contain the data for businesses, the positions they offer and the placement of students in the positions.
 The database system has no reporting capabilities, is not accessible remotely and does not allow staff to track their interactions with contacts at the organizations.
 The data was accessed by requesting reports from the IT department that were delivered in a spreadsheet whenever the IT department had time to process their request.
 The process was inconsistent and unpredictable.

-ELCE had a tight budget and a need for a solution to be implemented timely.
+ELCE had a tight budget and a need for a solution to be implemented in a timely fashion.

 Summit Technologies implemented a Sales Cloud CRM solution that enables ELCE staff to easily import data they receive in a flat file from the IT department into a relational CRM.
 Custom objects for positions and placements were created.
 Positions are related to accounts and placements are related to positions as child records.
 A process to upsert new records using the Apex Data Loader was designed and documented step-by-step.
 Data transformation steps were automated prior to upsert using MS Excel Power Query.